 Predicted probabilities

-You may wonder how the predicted probabilities shown in Figure 5.18 were obtained from the decision tree model.
 We know that logistic regression produces probabilities as raw output.
-However, a decision tree makes predictions based on the majority of class of the leaf nodes.
-So, where will this probability come from?
+However, a decision tree makes predictions based on the majority class of the leaf nodes.
+So, where would predicted probabilities come from, like those shown in Figure 5.8?
 In fact, decisions trees do offer the .predict_proba method in scikit-learn.
 The probability is based on the proportion of the majority class in the leaf node.
 If the leaf node consisted 75% of the positive class, for example, the prediction for that node will be the positive class and the predicted probability will be 0.75.
 The predicted probabilities from decision trees are not considered to be as statistically rigorous as those from generalized linear models, but they are still commonly used to measure the performance of models by methods that depend on varying the threshold for classification, such as the ROC curve or the precision-recall curve.

 Note